MathisVerstrepen/Meridian/README.md

     ```
     Then set the necessary environment variables in the `config.toml` file.

+> A detailed explanation of the configuration options can be found in the [Config.md](docs/Config.md) file.

 3. **Start Meridian:**
     Use the provided bash script to start the Docker services.
     This will start the two databases (PostgreSQL and Neo4j), the backend API server, and the frontend application.